ConFooBio/gmse/cran-comments.md

 * win-builder (devel)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, WARNINGs.
+One NOTE recognises the non-standard files/directories '_pkgdown.ml' and 'docs', which are used to produce the website associated with this R package on GitHub.

 ## dontrun wraps
 As with previous CRAN  submissions of